kensanata/phoebe/README.md

 config file.
 The following would be the beginning of a CSS that supports a dark them, for example.
-The [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header makes sure browsers don't keep try to revalidate the CSS more than once a day.
+The [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header makes sure browsers don't keep trying to revalidate the CSS more than once a day.

     sub serve_css_via_http {
       my $self = shift;